 The spread in forex quotations is defined as the difference between the bid price and the ask price.
 It's also known as the “bid/ask spread.”
 The unit of measuring a spread is called a pip.
 The spread is simply defined as the commission earned by the broker.
 Instead of brokers charging an extra fee for making any trades, they built the cost into the buy/sell price of the currency pair.

-Another common term you’ll hear when trading on the financial market is “pips.”
-A pip is a unit measure used in financial markets and the smallest unit of measure in any forex currency quote.
+Another common term you’ll hear when trading on the forex market is “pips.”
+A pip is a unit measure used in forex markets and the smallest unit of measure in any forex currency quote.
 The pip is also referred to as ticks or points.

 From our example:

 EUR/USD = 1.2700/1.2704

 The difference between the 1.2700 bid and the 1.2704 ask is 4 pips.
 The spread is the difference of 4 pips.
 As a trader, knowing the spread is very important when it comes to buying and selling.
 Today, forex brokers can state currency pair prices up to the 5th decimal place.
 This means the pip can fluctuate by even 1/10 of 1 pip.